It was a beautiful spring day. Ant wanted to take a walk across a meadow to a field of daisies. Ant loved daisies. He thought they were very pretty.

 “Now go before I change my mind,” said the crow.

 Ant didn’t hesitate.
-He quickly kept walking away from the crow.
+He quickly walked away from the crow.

 Moral of this Story: